Transport for Greater Manchester

-Transport for Greater Manchester (TfGM) is a local government body responsible for co-ordinating transport services throughout Greater Manchester in North West England.
+Transport for Greater Manchester (TfGM) is a local government body responsible for co-ordinating transport services throughout Greater Manchester, in North West England.
 It is an executive arm of the Greater Manchester Combined Authority (GMCA), the city region's administrative authority.
 The strategies and policies of Transport for Greater Manchester are set by the GMCA and its Greater Manchester Transport Committee (GMTC).
 The committee is made up of 33 councillors appointed from the ten Greater Manchester boroughs (Bolton, Bury, Manchester, Oldham, Rochdale, Salford, Stockport, Tameside, Trafford and Wigan), as well as the Mayor of Greater Manchester.

-TfGM owns Metrolink, which is operated and maintained under contract by a Keolis/Amey consortium.
+TfGM owns Metrolink, which is a light rail/tram system; it is operated and maintained under contract by KeolisAmey.
 TfGM also owns Greater Manchester's cycle hire scheme, and is responsible for cycling and walking infrastructure.
-TfGM owns and maintains bus stations, stops & shelters, however bus services are deregulated in Great Britain outside London.
+TfGM owns and maintains bus stations, stops and shelters; however, bus services are deregulated in Great Britain outside London.
 Following the passing of the Bus Services Act 2017, Greater Manchester became the first city-region to start the process of bus franchising, returning bus services to public control.

 TfGM is responsible for developing the Bee Network, an integrated transport network for Greater Manchester.
-The Bee Network is proposed to include a single transport livery, integrated fares & ticketing, and a fare cap across tram, bus, cycling, walking, and eventually suburban rail.
+It is rolling out a single transport livery, integrated fares & ticketing, and a fare cap across tram, bus, cycling, walking and eventually suburban rail.
 In January 2025, all Metrolink trams and franchised buses services were integrated, along with cycle hiring services.

-Negotiations with central government have led to the agreement that eight commuter lines across Greater Manchester and North Derbyshire will be progressively transferred to TfGM control of fare and service specification between December 2026 and December 2028 with the introduction of multi-modal fare caps with tram and bus, tap and go ticketing, and 64 rail stations refurbished and branded Bee Network.
+Negotiations with central government have led to the agreement that eight commuter lines across Greater Manchester and North Derbyshire will be progressively transferred to TfGM control of fare and service specification between December 2026 and December 2028, with the introduction of multi-modal fare caps with tram and bus, tap and go ticketing, and 64 railway stations refurbished and branded Bee Network.
 The remaining 32 stations across Greater Manchester lying on other rail lines will then follow by 2030.

 History

-The organisation traces its origins to the Transport Act 1968, when the SELNEC (South East Lancashire/North East Cheshire) Passenger Transport Executive was established to co-ordinate public transport in and around Manchester.
-Between 1974 and 2011, it was known as the Greater Manchester Passenger Transport Executive (GMPTE), until a reform of local government in Greater Manchester granted it more powers and prompted a corporate rebranding.
-On 1 April 2011, the GMPTE became Transport for Greater Manchester (TfGM), a new regional transport body for Greater Manchester that forms part of the new Greater Manchester Combined Authority (GMCA).
+The organisation traces its origins to the Transport Act 1968, when SELNEC (South East Lancashire/North East Cheshire) Passenger Transport Executive was established to co-ordinate public transport in and around the area that is now Greater Manchester.
+(Note: The county of Greater Manchester was created in 1974, formed of areas in and around Manchester that were previously part of Cheshire and Lancashire.)
+Between 1974 and 2011, it was known as GMPTE (Greater Manchester Passenger Transport Executive), until a reform of local government in Greater Manchester granted it more powers and prompted a corporate rebranding.
+On 1 April 2011, GMPTE became Transport for Greater Manchester (TfGM), a new regional transport body for Greater Manchester that forms part of the GMCA.